MSSQL Attacks

 Connecting with sqlcmd

-Note: When we authenticate to MSSQL using sqlcmd
+Note: When we authenticate to MSSQL using

-we can use the parameters -y
+we can use the parameters-y

 (SQLCMDMAXFIXEDTYPEWIDTH) for better looking output.
 Keep in mind it may affect performance.

-SQL Server has a special permission, named IMPERSONATE
+SQL Server has a special permission, named

 , that allows the executing user to take on the permissions of another user or login until the context is reset or the session ends.